-Change to SC child abuse law helping child trafficking victims - South Carolina Radio Network
+Attorney General's Office: Change to SC child abuse law helping child trafficking victims - South Carolina Radio Network

-A change this year to the state law covering child abuse has led to a better response for children who are victims of human trafficking.
+A change South Carolina’s child abuse law has led to a better response for young human trafficking victims, according to state officials

-“There was no way for law enforcement to engage, for the most part, DSS (Department of Social Services) to help with the child unless that involved a parent or a guardian,” said Kathryn Moorehead with the South Carolina Attorney General’s Office Human Trafficking Task Force.
+“There was no way for law enforcement to engage, for the most part, DSS (Department of Social Services) to help with the child unless that involved a parent or a guardian,” state Attorney General’s Office Human Trafficking Task Force chair Kathryn Moorehead said.
 “The legislation has changed that so that now minor sex trafficking victims can receive services directly from DSS and law enforcement can reach out to get those resources for the child.”

 “We’re seeing an increase in DSS’ ability to focus and identify victims of sex trafficking in order to align them with the services that they need or to just support them while they are testifying against the perpetrator or trafficker,” she said.

-At the Human Trafficking Task Force meeting Friday, it was announced that so far, 28 children had been identified as human trafficking victims during their intake process with DSS.
+At the Human Trafficking Task Force meeting on Friday, officials announced 28 children had been identified as human trafficking victims since the law passed during their DSS intake processes.

 It’s one of several initiatives the Task Force can claim as progress in 2018.
-It’s also developed new initiatives to begin in 2019 including law enforcement training, training on a statewide protocol for medical providers and a new certification for victims’ service providers.
+The task force also developed new initiatives to begin in 2019, including law enforcement training, training on a statewide protocol for medical providers and a new certification for victims’ service providers.

 “There’s quite a few we’re working on,” Moorehead said.
 “Developing a speaker’s bureau.
 We’ve looked at the numbers in the past year, new billboards, and we’ll be reporting on much of that in the next annual report.”